Domestic and Sexual Violence Awareness Training for Dental Professionals

 DVTIDP – Module 5 – Working with the Person Using Violence*

-Apply skills to avoid collusion with the PuV.
+Avoiding collusion with the PuV.

-Identify appropriate referral pathways and support services for the PuV.
+Referral pathways and support services for the PuV.

 *prerequisite - Modules 1 and 2